AgentNemo00/kigo-core/README.md

 ## KiGoUI

 Modules on the device can communication with `KiGoUI` is via pubsub, this keeps the latence low.
-Remote devices need to communicate via REST over `KiGo`, which is implemented on Phase 5. `KiGo` communicates to `KiGoUI` for remote modules (**TBD**) and for sending clean up calls. ** . `KiGoUI` only communicates to `KiGo` to refresh to signalize an interaction aka refresh the heartbeat.
+Remote devices need to communicate via REST over `KiGo`, which is implemented on Phase 5. `KiGoUI` only communicates to `KiGo` to refresh to signalize an interaction aka refresh the heartbeat.
 The module has the initial informations about the screen, like width, height, supported formats and max fps which it got from `OrderStartUp`. `InquiryRender` is send to `KiGoUI` in preparation for data transfer.
 The module gives information about where to draw, the refresh rate and the transfer method. `KiGoUI` sends a trigger to refresh the heartbeat to `KiGo` and creates a ringbuffer for this transmission.
 The `OrderRender` is send with the location of the ringbuffer.
 From this point on `KiGoUI` listen to the ringbuffer.
 The module is than sending each frame through the ringbuffer and `KiGoUI` renders it.

-** Therefore `KiGoUI` keeps track of which module draws OR the module is responsible for cleaning up. **TBD**

 ![Handshake](assets/kigo_handshake_sequence.svg)

-The whole animation is currently not saved on `KiGoUI` (TBD)

 ### Channels

 Before choosing which channels to use to transfer data ackknowledge the size and the throughput needed to be smooth.

-IPC -> For on device and high throuput module IPC is the standard.
+- [X] IPC -> For on device and high throuput module IPC is the standard.
-NATS -> Nats saves message to memory and has a default limit of 1 MB.
+- [X] NATS -> Nats saves message to memory and has a default limit of 1 MB.
 Increasing the limit enabled it as channel in local network as long as encoding methods are used.
-REST -> For modules outside of the local network.
+- [ ] REST -> For modules outside of the local network.

 ### Methods